actualrayy/Wazuh-Shuffle-Soar/README.md

 This bypassed the strict local SSL restriction and managed to open the data pipe.

 ### 2. No ID for Alert (KeyError: 'id')
 - The Problem: While testing out the integration on custom alerts' mockup, Shuffle dropped payloads, and the Wazuh logs revealed the presence of Python KeyError 'id'.
-A very strict JSON format with a top-level field that uniquely identifies the alert is required by the script for the intergration, which is not present in the logs manually created.
+A very strict JSON format with a top-level field that uniquely identifies the alert is required by the script for the integration, which is not present in the logs manually created.
 - The Solution: I structured one-line JSON mock alert template that was developed to match the data schema requirements in the script, which allowed the logs to be processed and exit with code 0.

 ## How the Automation Works